Nespeky: Geography

 Nespeky is located about 8 km north of Benešov and 23 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 404 m above sea level.
 The municipality is situated on the right bank of the Sázava River.

 History

 The first written mention of Nespeky is 1350.
 The village was founded by a road from Prague to Tábor and Linz.
 In the 15th century, the village was divided into two parts with different owners: one part belonged to the Konopiště estate and the other part belonged to the Pyšely estate.
 The two parts remained divided until the establishment of an independent municipality in 1850.

 Ledce was first mentioned in 1360 and Městečko was first mentioned in 1495.
 The village of Ledce was almost completely destroyed in the 15th century during the siege of the Kostelec Castle (today known as Zbořený Kostelec).

 Transport

-The I/3 road, which is part of the European route E55, passes through Městečko.
+The I/3 road, which is part of the European route E55, runs through Městečko.